November 07, 2024

 In addition to implementing trial phases like other cities that have established vehicle restrictions, it is crucial to integrate these policies with public transport system development.
 Implementing ERP or LEZ in Jakarta’s city center should be accompanied by reliable public transport services or incentives such as cheaper public transport fares.

 Implementing push policies requires determination and courage from local leaders.
 In Jakarta’s case, the governor plays a crucial role in ensuring successful implementation.
 Several gubernatorial candidates have proposed programs to increase public transport use through larger investments or cheaper service fares.
-However, each candidate still believes that building flyovers/underpasses or even urban toll roads in the city will solve Jakarta’s traffic congestion.
+However, they still believe that building flyovers/underpasses or even urban toll roads in the city will solve Jakarta’s traffic congestion.